learn-co-curriculum/dsc-importing-data-using-pandas-lab/README.md

 `"ReviewerID","Rating","N_reviews","Review","VenueID"
 "123456","4","137","This restaurant was pretty good, we had a great time.","98765"`

 Attempt to import the corrupt file, or at least a small preview of it.
-It is appropriately titled `'Yelp_Reviews_corrupt.csv'`.
+It is appropriately titled `'Yelp_Reviews_Corrupt.csv'`.
 Investigate some of the intricacies of skipping rows to then pass over this error and comment on what you think is going on.

 ```python